 Take Spanish Lessons

-While our Peru trips with guides offer respite for those who struggle with languages, taking a basic Spanish class before you come is a great way to prepare yourself for an immersion into a Spanish speaking society.
+While our Peru trips with guides offer respite for those who struggle with languages, taking a basic Spanish class before you come is a great way to prepare yourself for an immersion into a Spanish-speaking society.
 Knowing key phrases, having an ear for what people are saying around you, and being able to ask for directions, food, drink, and details not only gets you into situations that would otherwise be lacking, but it encourages the Peruvian people toward travelers who have made the effort to acclimate to the society.

 While this list is by far not a complete guide to the intricacies of Peru, it is a start for those who want to genuinely explore the country.
-For more information about Happy Gringo Travel’s Peru trips-including tailor-made tours created from a list of your interests-contact a member of our team.
+For more information about Happy Gringo Travel’s Peru trips-including custom-made tours created from a list of your interests-contact a member of our team.
 We are available during office hours through this site, Skype, or our toll-free numbers.